 A garage door pro will first ask questions to determine whether there’s sufficient clearance to install a high lift garage door, so make sure that you have the dimensions of your garage and the measurements of your current garage door on hand.
 Next, the pro will ask how high you need the high lift door to be in order to check whether a conversion or installation is feasible.

 If it’s feasible, then the pro will go on to explain what parts will need to be replaced.
 In the event of a high lift garage door conversion, you can usually keep the same garage door.
-For a new installation, you’ll need to purchase both the door and the lift mechanism.
+For a new installation, you’ll need to purchase both the garage door and the lift mechanism.
 Note that your garage door pro should not only give you an estimate for all materials, parts and labor but also explain what type of warranty you’ll receive.

 Parts That Will Change